cogitare-ai/cogitare/docs/source/plugins.rst

 Custom Plugin
 -------------

-To use your own plugin with Cogitare, you just need to provide a callable object when registering the plugin.
+To use your plugin with Cogitare, you just need to provide a callable object when registering the plugin.

 For example, if you want to apply a grad clipping, you can use: